 Austin has generated a lot of hype in the last few years because of its spike in popularity among young people.
 The city has become a hub for outdoorsy young professionals who have relocated there for its hip cultural scene, green spaces, and warm, sunny weather.

 So, why April?
-Although temperatures in Austin this month will have you feeling like it’s already summer, it’s actually a relatively uncrowded time to visit, if you avoid spring break.
+Although temperatures in Austin this month will have you feeling like it’s already summer, it’s a relatively uncrowded time to visit, if you avoid spring break.
 This means you’ll be able to find better deals on accommodation while enjoying everything there is on offer.
 April also marks the beginning of festival season, with Fusebox Festival and Austin Reggae Fest happening this month.

 14. Big Bend National Park, Texas